xavier-orcutt/chinle-primarycare-scheduler/README.md

 The real complexity, however, doesn’t lie in the sheer number of possible schedules, but in how tightly interwoven constraints like leave, RDOs, staffing minimums and maximums, and per-provider clinic caps interact to restrict the feasible set.

-To solve this efficiently, we use [CP-SAT](https://developers.google.com/optimization/cp), an open-source solver developed by Google that’s designed for constraint satisfaction problems.
-CP-SAT is particularly well-suited to scheduling problems like this one because it can efficiently prune infeasible branches of the search space and handle both hard constraints and soft preferences.
+To solve this efficiently, the scheduler uses [CP-SAT](https://developers.google.com/optimization/cp), an open-source solver developed by Google that’s designed for constraint satisfaction problems.
+CP-SAT is particularly well-suited to scheduling problems like ours because it can efficiently handle both hard constraints and soft preferences.

-## How Does It Work?
+## How the Scheduler Works

-CP-SAT is a portfolio solver, meaning it runs multiple diverse algorithms at the same time.
-Each algorithm has its own strengths and weaknesses, allowing the solver to tackle different aspects of the problem effectively.
-These algorithms communicate and share information with each other, such as more efficient search spaces, helping the solver converge more quickly on an optimal solution.
+The Chinle Primary Care Scheduler is built in two layers:

+### 1. The Scheduling Software
+The scheduling software converts the primary care department clinic rules into computer logic.
+It accounts for each provider’s schedule preferences, clinic workload limits, time off, inpatient assignments, and federal holidays.

+### 2. The Optimization Engine (CP-SAT)
+The scheduling software uses CP-SAT as its "brain" for solving the scheduling puzzle.
+CP-SAT is able to try millions of scheduling combinations in seconds, remember all rules, and find the best solution among all the valid possibilities.

 ## Inputs

-The model relies on three main inputs:
+The scheduler relies on three main inputs:

 1. **Calendar** – the date range over which the schedule will be built (see `utils/calendar.py`).
 2. **Data** – inpatient assignments and leave requests (see `data/inpatient.csv` and `data/leave_requests.csv`).